 What improvements add most value to a house?

-Which improvements might add the most value to your house really depends on its current size, state of repair and where it is.
-The following improvements below are generally believed to add the value to a house, but... there's no point in adding a kitchen extension, for example, if your current boiler doesn't work well, if there are holes in the roof of the main house or if the facade of the house is untidy.
+Which improvements add the most value to your house really depends on its current size, state of repair and where it is.
+The following improvements below are generally believed to add value to a house, but... there's no point in adding a kitchen extension, for example, if your current boiler doesn't work well, if there are holes in the roof of the main house or if the facade of the house is untidy.

 Equally, extending your house so that it's markedly larger and better than any other house in the street or surrounding streets may make it nicer to live in, but you may find when you come to sell that the price you'd hoped for can't be achieved because your spend has exceeded the profit potential.